wolfaholic/asylum-rg-fe-starter/tickets/secondTicket.md

 - Integrate this frontend application with an API.
 - Rework redux and data visualizations to use an API instead of `test_data.json`.
-- The graphs on the graphs page should display after the integration.
+- The graphs on the Graphs page should display after the integration.

 ### Relevant Files